ezavesky/udnd_02_apartment/README.md

 * Area spot lights for under-counter interaction
 * A number of textured "posters" to enhance the wallspace
 * A few animation on objects and "cats" to play with
+* "Soothing" music background for a design studio

 **NOTE**: Because there is no rectile associated with the current GVR viewer, all clicks will toggle the globe spin on and off.